We are committed to playing a key role in delivering the following vision:

 - We are committed to building a sustainable organisation

-We see ourselves as the friendly face of loneliness and we believe in the power of the everyday person.
 We have a positive and proactive approach to loneliness and we want to normalise the conversation around it.
 There is nothing wrong with feeling lonely: it’s just a lack of social connections.
 We aim to lose the stigma around loneliness and rather than seeing it as a negative, shameful or hopeless thing, we want to educate people to see loneliness as a blank canvas on which they can fill their lives with new friends and experiences.
 We all feel lonely at some point but the good news is that it is entirely fixable.
 We are committed to changing the language of loneliness to make it a conversation about connections instead.

 Why the name Marmalade?